What's the difference between workers' compensation claim & a common law claim for damages?

 Once again, as in the case of a workers' comp claim, it is the workers' compensation insurer who has to meet this claim.

-Worker Is Entitled To Claim For All The Loss And Damage Sustained As A Result Of Their Work Injury
+Is A Worker Entitled To Claim For All The Loss And Damage Sustained As A Result Of Their Work Injury?

 This includes both past and future losses.

 This will normally include claims for loss of past and future earnings, past and future medical expenses, loss of past and future superannuation benefits, past and future medical and ergonomic aid costs and past and future care and assistance costs.